LiuzLab/AI_MARRVEL/docs/source/output.rst

 **Conservation**

 ``GERPpp_RS``
-   GERP++_RS, a score indicating the level of evolutionary constraint at a specific genomic position, with positive values suggesting functional conservation and negative values neutrality.
+   GERP++ RS score, the larger the score, the more conserved the site.
+Scores range from -12.3 to 6.17

 ``LRT_Omega``
+   Estimated nonsynonymous-to-synonymous-rate ratio (Omega, reported by LRT)

 ``LRT_score``
+   The original LRT two-sided p-value (LRTori), ranges from 0 to 1.

 ``phyloP100way_vertebrate``
-   Conservation score from the phyloP method, with positive scores indicating conservation and negative scores indicating fast evolution.
+   phyloP (phylogenetic p-values) conservation score based on the multiple alignments of 100 vertebrate genomes (including human).
+The larger the score, the more conserved the site.
+Scores range from -20.0 to 10.003 in dbNSFP.

 **Constrain**

 ``hom``
+   Number of homozygotes variant in gnomAD

 ``decipherVarFound``
    0/1.
-Whether the variant is found in DECIPHER database.
+Whether the variant is found in the a deletion of the DECIPHER control database.

 ``dgvVarFound``
    0/1.
-Whether the variant is found in DGV database.
+Whether the variant is found in a deletion of the DGV database.

 ``conservationScoreDGV``
    1/3 (Low/High).
 If DGV subtype is Loss or Deletion, score will be 1.
 Otherwise 3.